Kaiser1989/rust-android-example/README.md

 * i686-linux-android
 * x86_64-linux-android

-Install rust and it's android toolchains, explained here: https://github.com/rust-windowing/android-rs-glue
+Install rust and its android toolchains, explained here: https://github.com/rust-windowing/android-rs-glue

 __DO NOT:__